blevesearch/blevesearch.github.io-hugo/content/docs/Index-Mapping.md

 blogMapping.AddFieldMappingsAt("name", nameFieldMapping)
 ```

-Now let's say our blog documents have a nested structure describing the `author` field field `name` and `email`.
+Now let's say our blog documents have a nested structure describing the `author` field using sub-fields `name` and `email`.
 This time lets say we want index (default) but not store the author name.
 And we want to exclude the email address from the `_all` field.

 ```go
 author := bleve.NewDocumentMapping()